 If your two tables include empty cells, you will need to perform the following step –

 Select all columns (By pressing CTRL key as you click all the column headers).
-Then right click on one of the headers, and in the select Replace Values in the context menu.
+Then right-click on one of the headers, and select Replace Values in the context menu.